ConorShirren/LuckyDuck/README.md

 # LuckyDuck
-eCommerce Application for Vintage Clothing Store: Lucky Duck Vintage

 # Ecommerce App using ASP.NET Core and Angular

 ## Client

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 9.0.1.
-You can cd into client folder and do npm i to install the packages then ng serve.
+You can cd into client folder run:
+- npm i
+- ng serve.

 ## Development server

-This project is built using .NET Core 3.1. you can cd into API directory and say dotnet restore and  then dotnet watch run.
+This project is built using .NET Core 3.1.
+To run, cd into the API directory and run:
+- dotnet restore
+- dotnet watch run.

 ## Server Side Technologies